area9innovation/fast/mini/readme.md

 	<types> <return> fntype	- push a function type on the stack
 	<id> <types> typecall	- push a type call on the stack

+### Evaluation

+	<string> evallines  	- evaluates each line in this string as a separate command

 ### Compile server commands

+	<file> <command> evalfile   - reads the content of the given file and commands "command" on it, if changed
 	<name> <val> define		    - define a top-level name in the program
-	<file> readfile			- read the contents of the given file
 	<file> import			    - read the contents of the given file, and eval each line
-						      (todo: this should probably be renamed, since it works on Forth)

 TODO:
-- Change import to run a command on each line
+- Change import to be define

-  <file> import  = <file> [runeachline] readfile
+  <file> import  = <file> "evallines" readfile

-  runeachline = strsplit [eval] map

-This way, we can skip it, in case the file is not changed?
+This way, we can skip it, in case the file is not changed.

 ### TODO
 - uncons, comparisons, and, or, not